 Close up detail of a diamond cross, 3D laser hologram.

 The diamonds sparkle, but the cross isn't there.

 Reach for it, and your fingers grasp nothing.

 -- ABOUT THE EXHIBIT --

-ALL WHO PASS through the doorway of this humble (yet historic) row home in Allentown, PA will witness an exhibition like no other before . . . an exhibition that will fill the senses with wonderment and awe . . .
+ALL WHO PASS through the doorway of this humble (yet historic) row home in Allentown, PA witnesses an exhibition like no other before . . . an exhibition that fills the senses with wonderment and awe . . .

-THE SHORT STORY: This is an extraordinary exhibit documenting 150 years of Christian 3D.
+THE SHORT STORY: This is an exhibit documenting 150 years of Christian 3D.
 It includes antique stereographs, vintage lenticular prints, up to modern three dimensional laser holograms.
-It is for all ages, and can be visited by appointment.
-It was curated by Frank DeFreitas, who manages the 20,000+ piece Antiquarian Holographica collection.
-There is truly no other exhibit like it in the world today.
+It is curated by Frank DeFreitas, who manages the 20,000+ piece Antiquarian Holographica collection.
+There is truly no other exhibit (or collection) like it in the world today.

 THE LONGER STORY: